Business & Technology

 The cybersecurity skills gap has become an even more critical issue for many organizations transitioning to a remote workforce model.
 IT teams are stretched as they rapidly secure and scale their network to meet new demands.

-To help IT professionals looking to expand these timely security skills, Fortinet has made its entire catalog of advanced security courses available for free as part of our continued investment in closing the cybersecurity skills gap.
-Since the launch of this free training initiative on April 28, we have seen more than 80,000 course registrations from people in 144 countries.
-This is a compelling indication of the need and desire for training as the threat landscape continues to evolve.
+To help IT professionals looking to expand these timely security skills, Fortinet’s entire catalog of advanced security courses is available for free as part of our continued investment in closing the cybersecurity skills gap.
+We’ve received more than one million course registrations since the launch of this initiative in April 2020, demonstrating the need and desire for cybersecurity education as the threat landscape continues to evolve.

 The recent introduction of additional free cybersecurity courses further builds on Fortinet’s existing efforts to address the cyber skills gap through cybersecurity training and education.
-Fortinet established the Network Security Expert (NSE) Training Institute in 2015, comprised of the Fortinet Network Security Academy (FNSA) program, the Authorized Training Center program, the Fortinet Veterans Program and the NSE training and certification program which to date has issued more than 800,000 Network Security Expert certifications.
+Fortinet established the Network Security Expert (NSE) Training Institute in 2015 - this iscomprised of the Fortinet Network Security Academy (FNSA) program, the Authorized Training Center program, the Fortinet Veterans Program, and the NSE training and certification program, which to date has issued more than 675,000 Network Security Expert certifications.
 In addition, the Fortinet NSE training and certification program was named “Professional Certification Program of the Year” by the 2019 CyberSecurity Breakthrough Awards.
-Together the programs of the NSE Training Institute are well positioned to help build and augment skill sets, as well as help develop the next generation of security professionals, especially given the current times.

 Our latest training initiative opens up 24 self-paced advanced security courses for free to anyone interested in learning about cybersecurity.
 For those interested in pursuing certification, you will be pleased to know that the majority of the free training content comes directly from the NSE training and certification program.
 NSE certification is a great way for companies to validate skills and a great addition to a resume for students pursuing a career in cybersecurity.

-NSE Institute’s training and certification program is also leveraged by the Security Academy and Fortinet Veterans Programs in an efforts to train students, veterans, veteran spouses and nonprofit constituents looking into a cybersecurity career.
+NSE Institute’s training and certification program is also leveraged by the Security Academy and Fortinet Veterans Programs in an effort to train students, veterans, veteran spouses, and nonprofit constituents looking into a cybersecurity career.
 Through the Security Academy program, academic institutions and nonprofits receive access to Fortinet’s NSE training and certification curricula to prepare students and participants for a career in cybersecurity.
-Fortinet has more than 250 academic partnerships in more than 70 different countries as part of the Security Academy program.
+Fortinet has more than 250 academic partnerships in more than 70 different countries and territories as part of the Security Academy program.

 As part of the Security Academy and Fortinet Veterans Programs, Fortinet collaborates with nonprofit organizations focused on helping Veterans and their spouses enter the workforce.
 Nonprofits joining the Security Academy program are able to provide their constituents with access to Fortinet’s NSE certifications and training, while the Fortinet Veterans Program helps veterans transfer relevant experiences to a career in cybersecurity.

-Find out more about Fortinet’s NSE Institute programs, including the Network Security Expert program, Network Security Academy program and FortiVet program, which provide critical cybersecurity training and education to help solve the cyber skills gap and prepare the cybersecurity workforce of tomorrow.
+Find out more about how Fortinet’s Training Advancement Agenda (TAA) and NSE Training Institute programs, including the Certification Program, Security Academy Program and Veterans Program, are helping to solve the cyber skills gap and prepare the cybersecurity workforce of tomorrow.